tidymodels/parsnip/man/rmd/boost_tree_xgboost.md

 parsnip chooses the objective function based on the characteristics of the outcome.
 To use a different loss, pass the `objective` argument to [set_engine()] directly.

+### Saving model fits

+Models fitted with this engine may require native serialization methods to be properly saved and/or passed between R sessions.
+To learn more about preparing fitted models for serialization, see the bundle package.

 ## Examples

 The "Fitting and Predicting with parsnip" article contains [examples](https://parsnip.tidymodels.org/articles/articles/Examples.html#boost-tree-xgboost) for `boost_tree()` with the `"xgboost"` engine.